arsuk/ip-mdb-client-demo/readme.txt

 with 'response' which allows for multiple bank MDBs and IDs within the demo.
 The example can be run without Instant Payments to simulate and test the queue interactions in a stand alone mode.
 To do this you define in the standalone-amq.xml file that the originator request queue's physical name is the beneficiary queue.
-In this way we bybass the originator request queue and the IPservlet will send its message directly to the IPbeneficiaryRequestBean.
+In this way we bypass the originator request queue and the IPservlet will send its message directly to the IPbeneficiaryRequestBean.
 The beneficiary response queue must similarly entry in the standalone-amq.xml must be defined with the originator response queue so that the messages are directly send to the IPoriginatorResponseBean.